A social media report collects data and statistics from various social networks to identify which activities are working and which ones aren’t.

-One thing you must keep in mind is that when we look at a graph, we should not only consider what data it is trying to display but also its aesthetics.
+One thing you must keep in mind is that when we look at data visualization graphs, we should not only consider what data it is trying to display but also its aesthetics.
 Are the colors used in the chart appropriate for the type of data being forecasted?
 Not all graphs convey the same message with equal impact.

 Bar chart shows comparison

 Line graph shows trends and patterns